django-crispy-forms/django-crispy-forms/README.rst

 * A filter named ``|crispy`` that will render elegant div based forms.
 Think of it as the built-in methods: ``as_table``, ``as_ul`` and ``as_p``.
 You cannot tune up the output, but it is easy to start using it.
 * A tag named ``{% crispy %}`` that will render a form based on your configuration and specific layout setup.
 This gives you amazing power without much hassle, helping you save tons of time.

-Django-crispy-forms supports several frontend frameworks, such as Twitter `Bootstrap`_ (versions 2 and 3), `Uni-form`_ and Foundation.
+Django-crispy-forms supports several frontend frameworks, such as `Bootstrap`_ (versions 2 and 3), `Uni-form`_ and Foundation.
 You can also easily adapt your custom company's one, creating your own, `see the docs`_ for more information.
 You can easily switch among them using ``CRISPY_TEMPLATE_PACK`` setting variable.

 .. _`Uni-form`: http://sprawsm.com/uni-form
 .. _`Bootstrap`: http://getbootstrap.com/